Be prepared for commencement.

 A nurse will be on hand to assist with any first aid needs.
 In addition, EMS will be on site throughout the morning.

-Oglethorpe will provide commencement photography for the class of 2017.
-At commencement each candidate will be photographed receiving his or her diploma and again as each graduate exits the stage.
+Oglethorpe will provide commencement photography for the class of 2020 via TSS Photography.
+At commencement, each candidate will be photographed receiving his or her diploma and again as each graduate exits the stage.
 Candid photographs before and after the ceremony will also be taken.

 Graduates’ photos will be available for purchase through the photographer’s website shortly after commencement.
 A link will be provided on the commencement homepage when the photos are available.
 Please follow ordering instructions located on the photographer’s website.
 Printed ordering information for these photos will also be provided in the packets at rehearsal.